 The advantage of this architecture is that SolarCapture is able to capture packets at much higher rates, and can assign very accurate timestamps.
-Hardware timestamps are used on AOE adapters and SFN7000/SFN8000 series adapters with a PTP/ hardware timestamping license.
+Hardware timestamps are generated by Solarflare adapters with a PTP/hardware timestamping activation key.

-SolarCapture's default capture mode is 'steal'.
+SolarCapture's default capture mode is steal.
 In this mode, packets are consumed by the capture process and are no longer delivered to host applications.
 It is common to use SolarCapture in conjunction with a mirror port or span port on a switch in order to capture unicast traffic flowing between other hosts in the network.
 SolarCapture can also capture multicast traffic.

-SolarCapture Live and Pro also supports a 'sniff' capture mode.
+SolarCapture Pro also supports a sniff capture mode.
 In this mode, packets continue to be delivered to host applications.
 The adapter delivers each packet a second time directly to the SolarCapture Pro application.